Exploring Best Dividend Stocks in Singapore [2025 Guide]

 By weaving together these insights, investors can better position themselves to select dividend stocks that not only offer attractive yields but also stand on a solid foundation of financial health and industry strength.
 Diving deep into these aspects will equip you with the tools to build a resilient and profitable dividend investment portfolio in Singapore.

-CompanyTickerSectorDividend per share 2023Trailing Annual Dividend Yield 2023
+CompanyTickerSectorDividend per share 2024Trailing Annual Dividend Yield 2024

 DBS Group Holdings Ltd. (D05)

 DBS Group Holdings Ltd. is a premier multinational banking and financial services corporation based in Singapore, serving as a cornerstone in the financial landscape of Southeast Asia.
-Known for its forward-thinking approach and emphasis on innovation, DBS has consistently been at the forefront in leveraging technology to enhance banking services.Despite the economic challenges posed by the pandemic and recent ATM service disruptions, DBS reported a record net profit of S$10.3 billion in 2023.
-The bank's robust performance and strategic acquisitions, such as Citigroup’s Taiwan consumer banking business, signal its growth trajectory and commitment to increasing shareholder value.
+Known for its forward-thinking approach and emphasis on innovation, DBS continues to lead digital transformation efforts, enhancing banking services across the region.

 United Overseas Bank Ltd (U11.SI)

 United Overseas Bank Ltd (UOB) stands as a testament to enduring strength and stability in Singapore's banking sector.
-With its extensive network spanning across Asia, UOB has played a pivotal role in supporting regional businesses and economies.
+With an extensive network spanning across Asia, UOB has played a pivotal role in supporting regional businesses and economies.
+In 2024, UOB reported a record net profit of S$6 billion, a 6% increase from the previous year, driven by strong growth in fee, trading, and investment income.

 OCBC (O39.SI)